 Jaimie has spent years studying and perfecting her craft with a Bachelor of Psychological Science, a Bachelor of Psychological Science (Honours), a Graduate Diploma of Professional Psychology and a Master’s of Psychology (Clinical).

 Jaimie uses her flare for creativity to encompass both holistic and evidence based approaches when developing group therapy, school-based or individual and corporate programs.
-Jaimie is passionate about creating comprehensive intervention plans, and setting up support systems for individuals and families.
-Jaimie is motivated to bridge the gap between Psychology, Science and Human understanding.
-She enjoys teaching, researching, developing programs and writing articles that meld Western Psychology, Philosophy, Human Social Psychology and the neuroscience behind the brain that is both palatable and enjoyable to engage with and understand.
+She is passionate about creating comprehensive intervention plans, setting up support systems for individuals and families, motivated to bridge the gap between Psychology, Science and Human understanding.
+Her greatest passions include teaching, researching, developing programs and writing articles that meld Western Psychology, Philosophy, Human Social Psychology and the neuroscience behind the brain that is both palatable and enjoyable to engage with and understand.